Ten Horrible Songs by Mediocre Actors

 First of all, Bernie Taupin couldn’t look any more uncomfortable if Elton himself were dangling his crotch tackle in front of his very eyes.
 Then comes the evil that is Shatner’s rendition of a really good song done really, REALLY horribly.
 Basically spoken word done in the classic Kirkian hesitation style, this song sets of pain nerves in my ears that run waves through my body.
 The pain is excruciating.
 Enjoy!

-7. Olivia Newton John – Xanadu (Have to Believe We Are Magic)
+7. Olivia Newton John – Xanadu

 Gorgeous?
 Yep.
 Talented?
 Certainly.
-F’ed up 80′s-style fem-mullet?
+F’ed up 80’s-style fem-mullet?
 Oh HELL yes.
 This video is from the movie Xanadu, which just so happens to be one of the earliest flicks I can remember watching on HBO.
 Does any of that make this song any less like a hot skewer to the eyes?
 No sir, it does not.
-Sure, this one’s a little different, considering she’s really more known as a vocalist first, but, having wandered into acting (Grease) and then to go to this… yeah, she belongs here, alright.
+Sure, this one’s a little different, considering she’s really more known as a vocalist first, but, having wandered into acting (Grease) and hen to go to this… yeah, she belongs here, alright.

 6. Eddie Murphy – Party All The Time